Mayor of Cumilla

-The Mayor of Cumilla is the chief elected executive of the Cumilla City Corporation.
+The Mayor of Cumilla is the chief elected executive of the Cumilla City Corporation in Comilla, Bangladesh.
 The Mayor’s office oversees civic services, manages public properties, and coordinates the functions of various government agencies within the city.
-In addition, the Mayor is responsible for enforcing city corporation regulations and state laws, thereby ensuring good governance and the sustainable development of Cumilla.
+In addition, the Mayor is responsible for enforcing city corporation regulations and state laws.

 The Mayor's office is located in Nagar Bhaban; it has jurisdiction over all 27 wards of Cumilla City.